MB581/Traveler-trip_MongoDB_Dashboard/README.md

 Dataset Source

-The project utilizes a traveler-trip dataset, providing insights into demographic preferences, travel costs, and trends to design better travel packages and marketing strategies. (https://www.kaggle.com/datasets/rkiattisak/traveler-trip-data?resource=download)
+The project utilizes a traveler-trip dataset, providing insights into demographic preferences, travel costs, and trends to design better travel packages and [marketing strategies](https://www.kaggle.com/datasets/rkiattisak/traveler-trip-data?resource=download)

 ## Introduction
-This project leverages MongoDB Atlas to create a dynamic and insightful dashboard analyzing travel patterns and preferences.
+>This project leverages MongoDB Atlas to create a dynamic and insightful dashboard analyzing travel patterns and preferences.
 The dashboard reveals actionable insights about traveler demographics, destinations, accommodation, transportation, and costs, empowering travel companies to craft data-driven marketing strategies and tailored travel packages.

 ## Table Of Contents

-1.)
-Project Overview
+>1.)
+Project Overview<br>

-2.)
-Objectives
+>2.)
+Objectives<br>
 3.)
-Features and Dataset
+Features and Dataset<br>
 4.)
-Dashboard Overview
+Dashboard Overview<br>
 5.)
-Business Insights
+Business Insights<br>
 6.)
 Insights

 7.)
 How to Install and Use